 The maximum amount you can borrow in private student loans depends on the lender.
 While some lenders have specific limits, others will allow you to borrow up to your cost of attendance (minus any other financial aid you’ve received).

-Additionally, private student loans sometimes have different maximums depending on where you live and whether you’re applying with a cosigner.
+Additionally, private student loans sometimes have different maximums depending on where you live, the type of program you’re enrolled in, and whether you’re applying with a cosigner.

 What are the drawbacks of private loans?